Three Things My Mother Had

 to time.
 Her favorite necklace, its coral beads a gentler

-shade of red than the blood drops staining her pillow.
+shade of red than those blood drops on her pillow.

 To share her hopes my mother bore one child, a son.